Uninett/Argus/docs/about-argus.rst

 notifications to users based on said profiles.
 The Argus server does not provide a user interface targeted at end users.

-Conversely, the `Argus frontend application`_ acts as a client to provide end users with a web-based user interface to the Argus API server.
+Conversely, the Argus frontend application acts as a client to provide end users with a web-based user interface to the Argus API server.
 Using the frontend application, users can view, filter and interact with the contents of the incident database, and create personal notification profiles conveniently in their web browsers.

-This documentation will describe how to use the Argus API server.
-The frontend application documentation is provided separately.
+It is possible to run only the server, only the client (given that it has access to a database updated via a server running somewhere else) or both at the same time and in the same deployment.

 The Argus server admin interface